How we made our Play Dough Puzzle:

 - On each rectangle, place one puzzle piece and trace around it.

 - Below each tracing, label the item so your child is exposed to print and vocabulary as well.
+This homemade play dough puzzle matching game is a great learning activity to add in to our preschool at home curriculum.

 6) Place the puzzle and word-cards on a level surface and play with your child.
 I started with the pieces on their respective word-cards so I could point to the word and say its name while my child picked up the piece to place it in the puzzle.